clesleycode/lesley2958.github.io/_posts/2015-11-08-Natural-Language-Processing.md

 Notice that the partitions must be in order.
 In other words, a possible partition for the bigram model could not be <i>cat hat</i> since they're not in sequential order.

+<b> So how many n-grams would there be in a given model? </b>

+|N-Grams| = (Total Number of Words) - (N - 1)

+<b> Analyzing Text: </b>

+Part of analyzing a text involves changing the form of the words.
+In some cases, you might convert every word to its lemma or stem.

+<b> What is a lemma? </b>

+The lemma of a word refers to its dictionary form.
+For example, given the words <i>amusement, amusing, </i>and <i>amused</i>, the lemma for each and all would be <i>amuse</i>.

+<b> What is a stem? </b>

+The stem of a word refers to the non-changing portion of a word whenever it's changed to another part of speech.
+In the example of amusing, amusement, and amused above, the stem would be <i>amus</i>.

 <b> Parts of Speech Tagging: </b>

 Parts of Speech (POS) Tagging is exactly what it suggests - to mark each piece of a text with a corresponding English language characteristic, i.e., verb, noun, adverb, adjective, etc.